 What Is the Best Type of Workout For You as You Age?
-Getting old is like a nightmare for many people, as our bodies and health start to decline.
-Yet, for some, old age is a perfect time to relax and enjoy their retirement.
+Getting old is like a nightmare for many people, as our bodies and health decline.
+Yet, old age is a perfect time to relax and enjoy retirement for some.
 Whatever your point of view, your senior years will be more enjoyable if you are in sound health.

 - Water Aerobic: This is one of the most widely recommended activities for senior citizens.
-It helps with arthritis and body pain without overloading your joints, as you are supported by water.
+It helps with arthritis and body pain without overloading your joints, as the water supports you.

 - Walking: Walking might not seem like a “proper” exercise, but it helps you stay active.
 The muscles weaken as we age, but walking keeps them alive and busy.

-- Pilates: This is a low-impact exercise that can help with breathing and balance, which is ideal for older people.
+- Pilates: This low-affected exercise can help with breathing and balance, ideal for older people.

 - Dumbbell Strength Training: This exercise helps curb the signs of diabetes, osteoporosis, back pain, and depression.
 It also helps in weight control and increases metabolism.